PyO3/pyo3/guide/src/class.md

 }
 ```

-In this case property `number` is defined.
-And it is available from python code as `self.number`.
+In this case the property `number` is defined and is available from python code as `self.number`.

 For simple cases you can also define getters and setters in your Rust struct field definition, for example: